YbicG/SwiftUI-Python/README.md

 # GUI Creator

+UNDER HEAVY DEVELOPMENT!
 GUI Creator is a Python library for creating graphical user interfaces (GUIs) using PyQt6 and/or Tkinter.
 It provides a simple interface for building GUIs with various elements like labels, buttons, and spacers.

 ## Installation